-The British Transplantation Society Standards Committee is responsible for commissioning and writing new standards in transplantation, reviewing existing standards and working with experts in the field.
+The British Transplantation Society Standards and Guidelines Committee is responsible for commissioning and writing new standards and guidelines in transplantation, reviewing existing standards/guidelines and working with experts in the field.

 Roles and responsibilities